heystevegray/aws-cloud-practitioner-notes/README.md

 AWS Well-Architected helps cloud architects build secure, high-performing, resilient, and efficient infrastructure for their applications and workloads.

 ## AWS Well-Architected and the Five Pillars

+The 5 pillars of the AWS Well-Architected framework are:

+1. Operational Excellence - Automate changes, respond to events
+2. Security - Protection of information and systems
+3. Reliability - Performs correctly and consistently
+4. Performance Efficiency - Using computing resources efficiently
+5. Cost Optimization - Avoid unnecessary costs

 ### Operational Excellence Pillar